Saibot393/notebook/README.md

 ##### Please note:
   - The notes are saved per user.
 To edit a note you have access to, either the owner of the note or a GM has to be online.
-  - The folder structure is per user and are not snyched.
+  - The folder structure is per user and is not snyched.
 Every user can have their own folders for their own purposes

 ##### Multiple types of notes are available: